Florida State Road 44: Toward New Smyrna Beach

-East of I-4, SR 44 a four lane divided highway.
-SR 44 serves as the northern terminus of State Road 415 and the southern terminus of County Road 415, where the New Smyrna Speedway can be found on the northwest corner.
+East of I-4, SR 44 becomes a four lane divided highway, serving as the northern terminus of State Road 415 and the southern terminus of County Road 415, where the New Smyrna Speedway can be found on the northwest corner.
 O'Reilly Road, a gateway to a housing development is slated to become County Road 4009.
 A partial cloverleaf exists for Interstate 95, with separate westbound and eastbound off-ramps for southbound traffic.
 Northbound traffic uses a half-diamond interchange.

 When the road finally arrives within the New Smyrna Beach city limits, Florida State Road 44 Business branches off to the northwest as Canal Street, while SR 44 itself becomes Lytle Avenue.
 The final segment of SR 44 runs on top of a bridge that goes over the Florida East Coast Railroad Main Line and U.S. Route 1 where the road becomes a segment of State Road A1A.
 Access to and from US 1 is only available from SR A1A, unless motorists from SR 44 use side streets within New Smyrna Beach.